enel-gdh-educational/katacoda-scenarios/microservices/step1.md

-## List of commands to complete the excercise:
+## Click on the cells to execute a command or copy its content to the clipboard.

 - Activate minikube environment